IOMC Controversy!

 "I didn't know.
 I figured she knew what she was doing."

-"She's six.
+six.
 Really, all you had to do was get her dressed, give her breakfast, and take her to school.
 Twice a week, that's all you have to do."

 "I thought that's what I did."